hubgit/libapi/README.txt

 REQUIRES PHP 5

-To get started, copy Config-example.php to Config.php and add in your own API keys.
+To get started, copy Config-example.php to Config.php and add in your own API keys/database credentials.

 See the scripts in the 'test' folder for an example of how to call a particular class of APIs.